You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 In a nutshell, yes.

-In the UK, you need a prescription in order to buy contact lenses.
+In the UK, you need a prescription to buy contact lenses.
 You can get this prescription by visiting your optician.
-In fact, after you’ve had your eye test and have fully completed your contact lens fitting, you have a legal right to be given a copy of your prescription - so if you didn’t get one, you’re entitled to ask for it.
+After you’ve had your eye test and have fully completed your contact lens fitting, you have a legal right to be given a copy of your prescription - so if you didn’t get one, you’re entitled to ask for it.

 Can you order contact lenses with an expired prescription?

 It’s best practice not to order contact lenses with an expired prescription.
-While your contact lens prescription can last for up to two years, it’s important to make sure that the vision and fit of your contact lenses remain correct.
-This will ensure your prescription is as up to date as possible and that you order the contact lenses you need to correct your vision.
+While your contact lens prescription can last for up to two years, it’s best to have your eyes reviewed by your optician on an annual basis.
+This will ensure your prescription is as up-to-date as possible and that you order the contact lenses you need to correct your vision.

 Equally, online eye checks are not a valid form of renewing or updating your prescription because UK regulations state such assessments must be conducted by an optician.

-Following your eye test, there are two key steps you’ll need to go through to be prescribed contact lenses.
+There are several steps you’ll need to go through when having your eye tested for contact lenses.
 These steps are:

-During the initial fitting for contact lenses, you’ll spend time with your optician who will ask you for a detailed history of your eye health.
+During the initial fitting for contact lenses, you’ll spend time with your optician who will ask you for a detailed history of your eye health and the symptoms you are experiencing.
 You’ll also be asked about your lifestyle, expectations and potential wearing patterns.
+Your optician will likely discuss with you the choice of rigid gas-permeable contact lenses or soft contact lenses.

 The fitting of your lenses will then be assessed to ensure they fit comfortably in your eyes.
 If you haven’t worn contact lenses before, you’ll also be shown how to insert and remove your lenses as well as how to care for them.

 Your lenses will then be removed and the front surface of your eyes will be assessed one final time.
-After this, you’ll most likely be provided with a trial set of contact lenses to help you get used to them.
+After this, you’ll most likely be provided with a trial set of contact lenses to help you get used to them - this trial may be with daily disposable lenses or a pair of reusable contact lenses.

 Contact lens aftercare and check-up

 After your contact lens assessment and fitting, you should book a check-up with your optician for about one to two weeks later.
-This aftercare check-up will allow your optician to check if your trial lenses are sitting correctly in your eyes, are comfortable and providing the vision clarity and crispness that they should be.
+This aftercare check-up will allow your optician to check if your trial lenses are sitting correctly in your eyes, are comfortable and provide the vision clarity and crispness that they should.
 Once your optician is happy with the results of these follow-ups, your prescription will be finalised.

-After this initial check-up, it’s recommended that you have at least one aftercare every year or 2 years (depending on the validity of the prescription) to review your eye health and whether your prescription is still the correct one for your needs.
+After this initial check-up, it’s recommended that you have at least one aftercare per year to review your eye health and whether your prescription is still the correct one for your needs.

 Step 3: Order Your Contact Lenses Online